-This student handbook was developed to answer many of the commonly asked questions you and your parents may have during the course of a school year.
+This parent/student district handbook was developed to answer many of the commonly asked questions that parents may have during the course of a school year.
 Because the handbook also contains information about student rights and responsibilities, each student is responsible for knowing its contents.
-Please take time to become familiar with the following information and keep the handbook available for you and your parents to use to answer questions you may have.
+Please take time to become familiar with the following information and keep the handbook available to use to answer questions you may have.
 Visit the Clinton website at miclintonschools.org for more information.